Patlabor: The TV Series and The New Files

 Also referred to as Patlabor 2, the series contains episodes that took place at several points between certain episodes in the TV series and after the latter's final episode.
 The OVA also features the conclusion of the Griffon story arc.

-Patlabor REBOOT
+Patlabor Reboot

-Kidō Keisatsu Patlabor REBOOT is a short animated film released on October 15, 2016 as part of Japan Animator Expo, featuring a modernised version of Patlabor with new characters and utilising CG for the Labors, animated by Studio Khara and Studio Rikka.
+Patlabor Reboot (機動警察パトレイバーREBOOT, Kidō Keisatsu Patoreibā Reboot) is a short animated film released on October 15, 2016, as part of Japan Animator Expo, featuring a modernized version of Patlabor with new characters and using CG for the Labors, animated by Studio Khara and Studio Rikka.